Curtis-Turk/CV/README.md

 [Recyclistas](https://recyclistas.ca/) / [SantroVélo Cooperative](https://santropolroulant.org/en/what-is-the-roulant/collectives/santrovelo/) / [The Cyclery Lewisham](https://www.thecyclerylewisham.com/)

+- Repairing, Servicing and Rebuilding all kinds of bicycles using keen attention to detail and expert knowledge.
+- Working seamlessly on work orders, inventory and customer inquirys balancing a busy workload to a high standard.

 ### Assistant Commerical Manager
 *May 16 – Sep 18*

 [The Art Printorium (Minalima)](https://minalima.com/)

+- building stock systems from scratch for the 3 locations of limited edition prints and stationery.
+- Initiating a complex staff rota for up to 25 staff members across the 4 floors of the space.

 ### Production Coordinator
 *Jan 12 – May 16*

 [House of Fairy Tales](http://houseoffairytales.org/)

+- Building sets and props to be used in several live interactive exhibitons
+- Communicating and interacting with young people who took part in the events

 ## Education